 We always welcome feedback from listeners.
 If you have any comments for this episode or for any other, or if you have suggestions for future episodes, please leave us comments here or email us at podcast at this domain name.

-Published or updated November 13, 2010.
+Updated April 13, 2016 and originally published November 14, 2010.
 If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.